When you try to download a Creative Cloud application, you receive one of the following errors:

 - Download using a different Internet service provider

-If you are on a managed network, then see the Adobe Creative Cloud Service Access Documentation for IT section of Creative Suite Enterprise Deployment.
+If you are on a managed network, then see the Creative Cloud for enterprise - Network Endpoints file section of Creative Cloud for enterprise.

 There have also been several occurrences reported where software or hardware firewall settings are causing download errors to occur.
 The most common error from this occurrence is Error 205.
 Other errors could result due to the configuration of the software/hardware firewall.
-For information on how to configure your firewall to accommodate Creative Cloud downloads and services, see the Adobe Creative Cloud Service Access Documentation for IT section of Creative Suite Enterprise Deployment.
+For information on how to configure your firewall to accommodate Creative Cloud downloads and services, see the Creative Cloud for enterprise - Network Endpoints file section of Creative Cloud for enterprise.

 You can locate additional information regarding the failure of the downloads by reviewing your download logs.
 You can find the download logs in the following locations: